Learn

 Do you ever feel like the sharemarket is a complete mystery?
 With all the technical jargon out there, it can feel like trying to put together a puzzle whilst blindfolded.
 Against this backdrop, it’s understandable if you feel you don’t yet know how to understand the stock market.

-At the Get Rich Slow Club podcast, we know this frustration too well.
+At the Get Rich Slow podcast, we know this frustration too well.
 The sharemarket can be an overwhelming, rather exciting, place if you’re new to the game.

 Let’s change that.
 In this episode, we explain the fundamentals of how to understand the stock market in small, easy-to-understand parts.
 We also look at how you can make the most of your investments come taxation time.